But what if you want something a little bit different?

 So you’re much better off starting with more vanilla offers and networks when you build your first affiliate site.

-You have no idea how to do that?
+Do you have no idea how to do that?

 Well, why not check out our free training on that very subject?